CompOmics/compomics.github.io/peptide-shaker/_posts/2015-09-29-peptideshakercli.md

 **Optional PTM localization scoring parameters**

 ```
--ptm_score                 The PTM probabilistic score to use if any (0: A-score, 1: phosphoRS).
+-ptm_score                 The PTM probabilistic score to use for PTM localization.
+0: A-score, 1: PhosphoRS, 2: None.
+Default is '1'.
-                           If no score is given, no probabilistic score will be used.

 -ptm_threshold             The threshold to use for the PTM scores.
 If none set,
                            an automatic threshold will be used.